miner2046/Bonkcoin-core/README.md

   follow planned and in-progress work for upcoming releases.
 * [GitHub Discussion](https://github.com/Bonkcoin/Bonkcoin-core/discussions) is used
-  to discuss features, planned and unplanned, related to both the development of the Bonkcoin Core software, the underlying protocols and the BONC asset.
+  to discuss features, planned and unplanned, related to both the development of the Bonkcoin Core software, the underlying protocols and the FRC asset.

 ### Version strategy